cuberor/Smart-Bartender/README.md

 to open the rc.local file.
 Before the last line (`exit 0`), add the following two lines:

 ```
-cd <your/pwd/path/here>       #e.g. cd /home/pi/Smart-Bartender
+cd <your/pwd/path/here>       # cd /home/pi/Smart-Bartender/
-sudo python bartender.py &
+sudo python3 bartender.py &
 ```

-`your/pwd/path/here` should be replaced with the path you copied above. `sudo python bartender.py &` starts the bartender program in the background.
+`your/pwd/path/here` should be replaced with the path you copied above. `sudo python3 bartender.py &` starts the bartender program in the background.
 Finally, press `CRTL+X` then `y` followed by `Enter` to save and exit.

 If that doesn't work, you can consult this [guide](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for more options.